yiisoft/validator/README.md

 ##### Basic usage

 Common flow is the same as you would use usual classes:

-1. Declare property
+1. Declare property.
-2. Add rules to it
+2. Add rules to it.

 ```php
 use Yiisoft\Validator\Rule\Count;